 And sometimes it just doesn’t.
 Many couples ultimately realize that they will be mutually better off if they legally part ways and pursue a fresh start marked by new hope and possibility.

 That determination is spotlighted by one Washington legal source addressing family law.
 That overview notes that, “Making the decision to divorce usually comes after years of struggle.”

 Many impending exes understandably balk a bit when they dwell upon divorce and the dissolution details.
 How does the process work?
 How can disagreements be addressed and legally resolved?
 Is there an established route that ultimately leads to a workable agreement?

-Spotlighting divorce mediation in Washington State
+Spotlighting divorce mediation in Washington